plasma-umass/ChatDBG/README.md

 As far as we are aware, ChatDBG is the *first* debugger to automatically perform root cause analysis and to provide suggested fixes.

+For technical details and a complete evaluation, see our arXiv paper, [_ChatDBG: An AI-Powered Debugging Assistant_](https://arxiv.org/abs/2403.16354) ([PDF](https://github.com/plasma-umass/ChatDBG/blob/main/ChatDBG-arxiv-2403.16354.pdf)).

 ## Installation

 > **Note**